24mm2/Flashing/README.md

 ### Instructions
 1. Open your Terminal application
 2. Install ESPtool: `pip3 install esptool`
+3. Download the fastflash script: <a href="fastflash" download="fastflash">Download</a>
-3. Download the .bin file you want to flash, as instructed in the repository that led you here.
+4. Download the .bin file you want to flash, as instructed in the repository that led you here.
-4. Assemble and insert the circuit into a USB port.
+5. Assemble and insert the circuit into a USB port.
 You can limit that to the Core and the Interface, for faster turnaround.
-5. Optionally erase the core: ``
+6. Optionally erase the core: ``
-6.
+7.

 ## Arduino